logto-io/connectors/packages/connector-aws-ses/README.md

    - `region`: Fill in the `region` field with the region of the identity you use to send mail.
    - `emailAddress`: The email address you use to send mail, in the format of `Logto<noreply@logto.io>` or `<noreply@logto.io>`

-thor following parameters are optional; parameters description can be found in the [AWS SES API documentation](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_SendEmail.html).
+the following parameters are optional; parameters description can be found in the [AWS SES API documentation](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_SendEmail.html).

 - `feedbackForwardingEmailAddress`
 - `feedbackForwardingEmailAddressIdentityArn`